Occultation (Islam): Major Occultation

-The Major Occultation, a later term, began with the death of the fourth agent in 329 (940-941), who did not designate a successor.
+The Major Occultation, a later term, began with the death of the fourth agent in 329 (940–941), who did not designate a successor.
 In this period, which continues today, there is no agent of the Hidden Imam on earth.
 There were likely early traditions among the Shia that had already predicted the two periods of occultation.
 These hadiths were previously cited, for instance, by the Waqifites in reference to the two arrests of Musa al-Kazim, the seventh Imam.

 In the absence of the Hidden Imam, the leadership vacuum in the Twelver community was gradually filled by the jurists in their new capacity as general deputy (na'ib al-amm) to the Hidden Imam.
 It is also popularly held that the Hidden Imam occasionally appears to the pious in person or, more commonly, in dreams and visions.
 The accounts of these encounters are numerous and widespread among the Twelvers.

 Isma'ili Shia

 Isma'ili Shia branched off from mainstream Shia over the succession of Isma'il, who predeceased his father, Ja'far al-Sadiq, the sixth imam.
 This group either believed that Isma'il was still alive but in concealment or instead recognized the imamate of Isma'il's son, Muhammad, and his descendants.
 Today, Isma'ilis are divided into two groups, Nizari and Musta'li.
-The Nizarite imam is the present Aga Khan IV, their forty-ninth imam in the line of succession.
+The Nizarite imam is the present Aga Khan V, their fiftieth imam in the line of succession.
 The Musta'lis, however, believe that their twenty-first imam and his progeny went into occultation.
 In the absence of their imam, Musta'lis take guidance from Da'i al-Mutlaq (lit. 'supreme authority').
 Different branches of Musta'li Shia differ on who the current Da'i al-Mutlaq is.

 Before the rise of the Fatimid Caliphate, as a major Isma'ili Shia dynasty, the terms Mahdi and Qa'im were used interchangeably for the messianic imam anticipated in Shia traditions.
 With the rise of the Fatimids in the tenth century CE, however, al-Qadi al-Nu'man argued that some of these predictions had materialized by the first Fatimid caliph, Abdallah al-Mahdi Billah, while the rest would be fulfilled by his successors.
 Henceforth, their literature referred to the awaited eschatological imam only as Qa'im (instead of Mahdi).